 Hannibal For King was born on February 4, 1978, and raised in Jamaica Queens, New York.
-He came from humble beginnings, his father was sent to prison.
-According to Hannibal, “Maybe bank robbery, murder, I never really knew”.
-It was Hannibal’s grandmother who raised him in the hope to save him from his father’s misfortune.
+He came from humble beginnings, as his father was sent to prison.
+According to Hannibal, his father served hard time for “Maybe bank robbery, murder, I never really knew.”
+It was Hannibal’s grandmother who raised him in the hope of saving him from his father’s misfortune.

 His grandmother wanted Hanibbal to be a preacher.
 But her desire to save him from delinquent behavior was largely in vain, as he grew up to be a marijuana dealer and an occasional bicycle mechanic.

 At the age of 29, Hannibal lived in a homeless shelter and was an unmarried father.
 What kept him going was training.
-“I usually train 2-3 times a day”, he says.
-Working out is a great way to “escape the outer world”.
+“I usually train 2 to 3 times a day”, he says.
+For Hannibal, working out is a great way to “escape the outer world.”
 This helps him to switch off from the world and focus on what he loves to do.

-He started off by doing basic calisthenics fundamental exercises such as pull-ups, push-ups, dips, squats, lunges, and planks, and in time, he started to discover new and creative ways to work out by doing only bodyweight training.
+He started by doing basic calisthenics fundamental exercises such as pull-ups, push-ups, dips, squats, lunges, and planks.
+Over time, he started to discover new and creative ways to work out by doing only bodyweight training.

-Shortly after the viral video, calisthenics experts across the U.S started getting recognition across the world.
+Shortly after the viral video, calisthenics experts across the U.S. started getting recognition across the world.
 Hannibal has become a calisthenics sensation with a growing fanbase of fitness enthusiasts.
-Hannibal was featured in Barstarzz, a calisthenics group in New York, both videos gained over 17 million views.
+Hannibal was featured twice in Barstarzz, a popular calisthenics group in New York, with both videos gaining over 17 million views.

-Now, Hannibal is doing well for himself, he has advertising contracts and a clothing line with a large number of sales.
+Now, Hannibal is doing well for himself, earning money from advertising contracts and a popular clothing line.
 He still continuously inspires many to join the calisthenics movement.

 Hannibal For King Diet

-Hannibal had a simple nutrition philosophy, which was to train hard and eat harder.
+Hannibal had a simple nutrition philosophy: train hard, and eat harder.
 He eats what he wants and has no particular diet.
-Right after he eats junk food, he would always work out as this was a part of his training, “I utilize all that junk food to push me further to work all that junk food off”.
+Right after he eats junk food, he always works out.
+“I utilize all that junk food to push me further to work all that junk food off,” he says.

 Hannibal For King Workout

-He prefers to train multiple muscle groups in a single session, this includes both pull and push movements.
+He prefers to train multiple muscle groups in a single session, including both pull and push movements.
 According to Hannibal, training biceps one day and triceps the next is “a waste of time.”

 When it comes to training, Hannibal believes that the keys to getting stronger are: